CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 #### INF.9.M9 Encryption of Portable IT Systems and Media [User]
 To prevent sensitive information from being seen by unauthorized third parties, it should be ensured that all sensitive information is protected in accordance with internal guidelines.

 Mobile data carriers and IT systems should be encrypted according to company-internal procedures and regulations in order to protect sensitive data against unauthorized access.
-This applies in particular to rewriteable data carriers.
+This is especially true for rewritable media.
 It is possible to encrypt volumes only partially.
 For ease of use, however, it is recommended to encrypt the entire volume.
 An encryption of the disk can be achieved either with software such.
 B. BitLocker from Microsoft or FileVault from Apple, or even with special hardware.
 In order to decrypt the data, a cryptographic key is needed, which should be used in the form of a separate chip card or a USB token.
 In this case, the user should keep the cryptographic key and the encrypted volume or client separate from each other.

 In addition, it is important to take precautions against data loss in order to intercept malfunctions (eg power failure, abort of encryption) on the system side.
 In addition, the following requirements are useful: